yash-sharma1/docs-site/docs/encoding.md

 ```
 ### Standard Signature Type
 Request senders' signature is stored on the `Standard Transaction` data via a `Standard Signature` as below.

+Please note `StdSignature` itself doesn't have type prefix, while the `PubKey` has.

 ```go